 - An advanced degree in Organizational Leadership or in

-organizational psychology, political science, or sociology, with a
+psychology, business, political science, or sociology, with a

 master’s degree at minimum